 This batch of brown butter was destined for the brown butter pound cake from Gourmet 2009 (Gourmet, I miss you so much!).

 The pound cake was a cinch to prepare once the brown butter was cooled enough to use.
 Since I had lots of desserts to prepare with the cake, I opted to divide the cake batter among 2 muffin tins.
 This way, I ended up with 12 neat, mini pound cakes, perfect for transforming into individual baked Alaskas.
 The pound cake muffins took 25 minutes to bake up at the recommended oven temperature.

 I find that meringue topping can be a bit overwhelming if it is paired with a sweet dessert.
-So instead of opting for a traditional vanilla ice cream for the baked Alaskas, I was inspired by lemon meringue pie, and I opted for lemon ice cream as the filling.
+So instead of opting for a traditional vanilla ice cream for baked Alaska, I was inspired by lemon meringue pie, and I opted for lemon ice cream as the filling.
 This was sheer brilliance.
 My baked Alaskas tasted just like a frozen lemon meringue pie!
-Here are some pics from the baked-Alaska-assembly-process.
+Here are some pics from the baked-Alaska-assembly process.

-Here are my sliced pound cake muffins, topped with lemon ice cream, which I pre-froze in plastic wrap lined muffin tins so that they would fit perfectly on my pound cake muffin bottoms (I ate the tops that I sliced off.
+Here are my sliced pound cake muffins, topped with lemon ice cream, which I pre-froze in a plastic wrap-lined muffin tins so that they would fit perfectly on my pound cake muffin bottoms (I ate the tops that I sliced off.
 Waste not, want not!).